 So what do you do?

 Now, it is bluntly true that I could choose to not use any bought cosmetics at all.
-I have made quite a few of my own cosmetics in the past: homemade deodorant is actually pretty good!
+I have made quite a few of my own cosmetics in the past: homemade deodorant actually worked well (but, in the long run, bicarb really isn’t the best thing to put by your acidic skin).
 I have also tried the “no poo” thing and just used things like bicarbonate of soda and apple cider vinegar to “wash” my hair.
 But, chances are, you may not want to go all out crunchy and skip everything you are probably used to using.
 The thought of doing so probably brings the majority of people out in a cold sweat.
 You want to move away from those potential nasties hiding in your bathroom cabinet and make-up bag, but you’re on a budget and you want to know where to start.

 Pare it down.